David Walker

 About:

 My work focuses on intersections of religion, settlement policy, technology, and popular culture in the long nineteenth century (c.
 1780-1920).
 I use case studies from the contested U.S. frontier, and from various new religious movements, to explore how people in those contexts debated and defined each key term in “American religious history”: American, religious, and history.
 My ongoing research projects concern theories of religion, citizenship, and historical progress formed through Gilded Age bureaucracies, land grant disputes, P. T. Barnum’s circuses, and Harry Houdini’s magic shows.
 I am also working on a cultural history of Mormon professional wrestling.
-Recent publications treat ritual innovations in spiritualism and stage magic; religion and world’s fairs; tourism during the Shaker Era of Manifestations; and railroad companies’ influence on popular understandings of Mormonism.
+Recent publications treat ritual innovations in spiritualism and stage magic; and railroad companies’ influence on popular understandings of Mormonism.
+Forthcoming publications analyze tourism and the public performance of doubt during the Shaker “Era of Manifestations” (for a volume on Shaker history); the relationship between religion and banking during the Antebellum Era (for a handbook on religion and American culture); and performances and classifications of religion at the 1893 Chicago World’s Fair (for a volume on religion and empire).

 Publications: